AdobeDocs/commerce-learn.en/help/merchant/seller-assisted-shopping.md

 ---
 # Seller-Assisted Shopping

 Customers sometimes need assistance to complete a purchase.
-Some customers like to shop online, but would rather the order by phone.
+Some customers like to shop online, but might prefer to order by phone.
 You can offer immediate assistance to both guests and customers who have registered for an account with your store.

 Who is this video for?